emanuel-braz/one_context/README.md

 > #### **One Context to rule them all**

-## Show Dialogs, Overlays and Navigate without BuildContext.
+## OneContext provides a simple way to deal with Dialogs, Overlays and Navigations with no need of BuildContext.

 ![demo](https://user-images.githubusercontent.com/3827308/80896454-aea8d400-8cc4-11ea-9c7b-39002628fd0e.png)